tabdelaal/scRNAseq_Benchmark/Snakemake/README.md

 ## How to use
 [snakemake](https://snakemake.readthedocs.io/en/stable/index.html) and
 [singularity](https://www.sylabs.io/docs/) need to be available on your system.
+You will need to run this on a linux system, as singularity only supports linux.

 From the root of this repository:
 ```